 In my opinion, there are two major victories in the game of gluten free recipe development: bread and pasta.
 We’ve conquered gluten free sourdough, so today I am very excited to announce my new conquest: easy gluten-free egg pasta.

 I have tinkered with pasta recipes, on and off, for a couple of years now.
 In the past I have lacked experience, time and patience, allowing average pasta attempts to get the better of me.
 Not this time!
 Consider this the first of many gluten-free pasta recipes, because pasta might just have become my new gluten free sourdough (read: obsession).

 This recipe is gluten free, nut free and FODMAP friendly.
-I’m currently working on recipes for a grain free version, a vegan version and a spinach version.
+I have a recipe for gluten free beetroot pasta, and a xanthan gum free pasta in Intolerance Friendly Kitchen.
 Buckle up for some serious carb loading, pals.

 Note!
 This batch makes enough for 4-6 people, hunger and sauce dependent.